Easy Pumpkin Snickerdoodles that the perfect Fall Cookie! So easy to make with a snickerdoodle cookie mix and a few extra ingredients.

 It is hard to believe we are not on the countdown to Halloween, Thanksgiving, and Christmas.
 I still can't believe how fast this year has flown by.

 I love the chewiness of these pumpkin cookies.
+They are not cakey cookies!
+This is one of our favorite snickerdoodle recipes.

 - Snickerdoodle Cookie Mix